openresty/lua-nginx-module/README.markdown

 **context:** *http, server, location, location if*

 Specifies whether to use the MIME type specified by the [default_type](http://nginx.org/en/docs/http/ngx_http_core_module.html#default_type) directive for the default value of the `Content-Type` response header.
-If you do not want a default `Content-Type` response header for your Lua request handlers, then turn this directive off.
+Deactivate this directive if a default `Content-Type` response header for Lua request handlers is not desired.

 This directive is turned on by default.